AVEVA/CONNECT-data-services-developer-docs/content/communities/share-unshare-streams.md

 Use these procedures to share or stop sharing streams of data with other communities.

-**Note.** To share or unshare a stream, your role must have the Manage Permission privilege for that stream.
+**Note:** To share or unshare a stream, your role must have the Manage Permission privilege for that stream.
 By default any user who creates a stream has the Manage Permission privilege.
 To manage permissions for a role, use the **Sequential Data Store > Streams** feature.

 ## Share streams